When planning to start private tutoring for your kids, either in person or online, there are multiple factors to consider before hiring someone.

 Should I Interview a Tutor Before Hiring Them?

-Try to ask positive and proactive questions that require a thoughtful response.
-When the tutor answers your questions, be aware of their tone of voice and observe their body language – this can say a lot about a person.
+When the instructor answers your questions, pay attention to their tone of voice and body language – this can say a lot about a person.
 A good teacher is friendly, open, and approachable.
 These are all very important qualities for those working in education.

 Questions to Ask Your Tutor